Patch management 101: What is patch management?

 Here are a few things to look for when deciding on a patch management solution for your organization.

-• Make sure the patch management solution supports the systems and applications you use on your network.
+• Compatibility: Make sure the patch management solution supports the systems and applications you use on your network.

-Choosing the right patch management software for your organization is crucial.
 A high-quality patch manager can simplify or even automate patch management, meaning fewer staff hours dedicated to patching and reporting.
 On the other hand, the wrong system may be overly complicated, resulting in IT staff dedicating too many resources to ensuring the system functions properly.
-Finding the right patch management software for your organization can be tricky, but several great solutions are available.

 Brock Bingham candid headshot